 Theory and methods used to control aircraft loading and center of gravity location.
-Includes weight and balance terminology; principles of force and movement acting on a free body; weight and balance computations and algebraic formulas; methods, procedures, equipment and safety precautions when weighing aircraft to determine center of gravity location; and loading calculations using manufacturer's loading charts, load adjuster slide rules and scientific calculators.
-(May be repeated for credit on various aircraft-AF A&P program applicable course.)
+Includes weight and balance terminology; principles of force and movement acting on a free body; weight and balance computations and algebraic formulas; methods, procedures, equipment, and safety precautions required for weighing aircraft to determine center of gravity location; and loading calculations using manufacturer's loading charts, load adjuster slide rules, and scientific calculators.
+(May be repeated for credit on various aircraft - Air Force Airframe & Powerplant Program applicable course.)